Batman: Mask of the Phantasm: Home media

 Mask of the Phantasm was released on LaserDisc in April 1994 and on VHS in May of the same year.
 The VHS was reissued in April 2003 as part of a three-tape pack with Batman & Mr. Freeze: SubZero and Batman Beyond: Return of the Joker.
 Mask of the Phantasm was first released on DVD in December 1999 as a snap case and in October 2005 as a keep case with the insert.
 The film was re-released in April 2004 as a three-disc DVD box set that included SubZero and Return of the Joker.
 That version is currently out of print.
 Warner Home Video re-released the film again in February 2008 as a double feature DVD with SubZero.

 The film was released as part of the Warner Archive Collection on Blu-ray on July 25, 2017, featuring new high definition transfers in 16:9 and open matte 4:3 presentations.
 The film was also included in the Blu-ray release of the Batman: The Complete Animated Series box set in late 2018.

 The film was released on Ultra HD Blu-ray on September 12, 2023.
 It featured a 26-minute documentary about the legacy of Kevin Conroy, who died 9 months prior to the 4K re-release.

 Reception

 Box office

 Batman: Mask of the Phantasm opened on Christmas Day, 1993 in the United States in 1,506 theaters, accumulating $1.2 million over its first 2 days.
 The film went on to gross $5.8 million in the domestic total box office intake.
-The filmmakers blamed Warner Bros. for the unsuccessful marketing campaign, which is commonly attributed to the rushed production schedule due to the studio's last-minute decision to release the film theatrically.
+The filmmakers blamed Warner Bros.
+Pictures for the unsuccessful marketing campaign, which is commonly attributed to the rushed production schedule due to the studio's last-minute decision to release the film theatrically.
 Despite this, Mask of the Phantasm eventually turned a profit with its various home media releases.